-NOTICE OF ANNUAL MEETING OF UNITHOLDERS 1
+NOTICE OF ANNUAL AND SPECIAL MEETING OF UNITHOLDERS 1

-ABOUT THIS MANAGEMENT INFORMATION CIRCULAR 2
+ABOUT THIS MANAGEMENT INFORMATION CIRCULAR 4

-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS 2
+CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS 4

-DISCLAIMER 2
+DISCLAIMER 4

-ADDITIONAL COPIES OF INFORMATION CIRCULAR 2
+ADDITIONAL COPIES OF INFORMATION CIRCULAR 4

 PART I - VOTING INFORMATION 5

-SOLICITATION OF PROXIES
+SOLICITATION OF PROXIES 5

-APPOINTMENT AND REVOCATION OF PROXIES Ę
+APPOINTMENT AND REVOCATION OF PROXIES 5

 ADVICE TO BENEFICIAL UNITHOLDERS 6

 VOTING OF PROXIES 6

-EXERCISE OF DISCRETION OF PROXY ć
+EXERCISE OF DISCRETION OF PROXY 6

+INTERESTS OF CERTAIN PERSONS OR COMPANIES IN MATTERS TO BE ACTED UPON 6

-VOTING SECURITIES AND PRINCIPAL HOLDERS OF SECURITIES 6
+VOTING SECURITIES AND PRINCIPAL HOLDERS OF SECURITIES 7

 PART II - PARTICULARS OF MATTERS TO BE ACTED UPON 7

 1. RECEIVING THE CONSOLIDATED FINANCIAL STATEMENTS 7

 2. FIX NUMBER OF TRUSTEES 7

 3. ELECTION OF TRUSTEES 7

-4. APPOINTMENT OF EXTERNAL AUDITOR 16
+4. APPOINTMENT OF EXTERNAL AUDITOR 17

-5. AMENDMENTS TO DECLARATION OF TRUST TO IMPLEMENT ADVANCE NOTICE POLICY 16
+5. AMENDMENT AND RENEWAL OF UNITHOLDER RIGHTS PLAN 18

-PART III - STATEMENT OF GOVERNANCE PRACTICES 17
+PART III - STATEMENT OF GOVERNANCE PRACTICES 22

-PART IV - TRUSTEES COMPENSATION AND OWNERSHIP 23
+PART IV - TRUSTEES' COMPENSATION AND OWNERSHIP 27

-PART V - EXECUTIVE COMPENSATION DISCUSSION AND ANALYSIS 29
+PART V - EXECUTIVE COMPENSATION DISCUSSION AND ANALYSIS 32

-PART VI - OTHER INFORMATION 42
+PART VI - OTHER INFORMATION 47

-SECURITIES AUTHORIZED FOR ISSUANCE PURSUANT TO ARTIS' EQUITY INCENTIVE PLAN 42
+SECURITIES AUTHORIZED FOR ISSUANCE PURSUANT TO ARTIS' EQUITY INCENTIVE PLAN 47

-INDEBTEDNESS OF TRUSTEES, EXECUTIVE OFFICERS AND EMPLOYEES 46
+INDEBTEDNESS OF TRUSTEES, EXECUTIVE OFFICERS AND EMPLOYEES 51

-INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS 46
+INTEREST OF INFORMED PERSONS IN MATERIAL TRANSACTIONS 51

-TRUSTEE AND OFFICER LIABILITY INSURANCE 46
+TRUSTEE AND OFFICER LIABILITY INSURANCE 51

-AUDITOR 46
+AUDITOR 51

-AUDIT COMMITTEE MATTERS 46
+AUDIT COMMITTEE MATTERS 52

-ADDITIONAL INFORMATION 46
+ADDITIONAL INFORMATION 52

-BOARD APPROVAL 46
+BOARD APPROVAL 52

-GLOSSARY 47
+GLOSSARY 53

-SCHEDULE A - BOARD OF TRUSTEES MANDATE 48
+SCHEDULE A - BOARD OF TRUSTEES MANDATE 55

-APPENDIX A - PROPOSED AMENDMENTS TO THE DECLARATION OF TRUST TO IMPLEMENT AN ADVANCE NOTICE POLICY 51